 Problem Solution "Recharge Needed" The battery is low and needs to be recharged.
 When this message first appears the user has approximately 30 minutes of charge left.
-If the battery is not recharged, the 1521 continues to operate until the battery drops below 0% and then automatically shuts itself off after displaying the error message.
-"No Probe" The display shows ' '.
+If the battery is not recharged, the 1522 continues to operate until the battery drops below 0% and then automatically shuts itself off after displaying the error message. "" The display shows ' '.
 The instrument is unable to detect that a probe is connected.
-Check that a probe with a properly programmed INFO-CON connector is attached.
+Check that a probe with a properly pro- grammed INFO-CON connector is attached.
 "Probe is locked" The incorrect probe is attached.
 The meter is set to accept only the probe with the given serial number.
 Attach the correct probe or have the instrument properly programmed for the new probe.
+See Section 7.9.6, Probe Lock.
 "Prb cal expired" The probe calibration has expired.
 Have the probe calibrated and the calibration due date reset.
 "Mtr cal expired" The meter calibration has expired.
 Have the instrument calibrated and the calibration due date reset.
 "Invalid Passcode" The passcode entered was not correct.
-Check the passcode on the Pass-code Notice sent with the instrument.
+Check the passcode on the Passcode Notice sent with the instrument.
 The instrument display is blank when normally it should show measurements.
 Make sure the instrument has power, either from the batteries or the AC adapter.
 Verify that the initialization information appears on the display when the power is switched on.
 Check to make sure that a probe is properly connected.
-Check to make sure that the probe is programmed properly.
+Check to make sure that the INFO-CON connector is programmed properly.
+"Uploading params" Probe parameters have been edited.
+The probe parameters were ed- ited in the CAL Mode and either the MODE button was pressed while in the CAL Mode of the MODE button was pressed after scrolling through the CAL mode and leaving the PDue parameters.
+After the parameters have been uploaded into the INFO-CON probe connector, the meter advances to the next display mode or to the next function in the CAL Mode.